toribiodiego/thesis/docs/design/eval_harness.md

 - Evaluation runs in `model.eval()` mode with `torch.no_grad()`
 - Uses separate `eval_epsilon` (default 0.05) from training epsilon
 - Supports full-episode evaluation (no life-loss termination)
-- Records first episode per evaluation interval for video inspection
+- Records best-performing episode (highest return) per evaluation interval for video inspection
 - Persists results to multiple formats for analysis and plotting

 ---